Fixed format data files

 If this character question contains a text that is not English then the number of characters that it can hold will vary depending on the language and the encoding.
 For example it will only hold 2 Korean characters because each character will use 2 bytes.

-If you are not using English then you should allow more data locations for character questions depending on the encoding used.
+If you are not using English then you should allow enough data locations for character questions depending on the encoding used.

-If a data file only contains ANSII characters then it does not matter whether it is treated as ASC or UNI because every character will only use one byte.
+If a data file only contains ANSII characters then it does not matter whether it is ASC or UNI because every character will only use one byte.

 The way the information is stored in each record depends on the encoding, see Encoding.

-ASC files can use one of the following encoding types:
+ASC and UNI files can use any of the following encoding types:

 Locale (MBCS)